 Goods-cum-passenger vehicles (GPVs)

 GPVs are vehicles that are meant to transport both goods and passengers.
 They can have a maximum laden weight (MLW) of up to 5,000kg/ 5 metric tonnes.
 Depending on their maximum laden weight, they can be LGVs or HGVs.
-Vehicles like van, buses or lorry could be considered as a GPV as long as it comes with proper seats, seats belts and matches the permitted MLW.
+Vehicles like vans, buses or lorries could be considered as a GPV as long as it comes with proper seats, seat belts and matches the permitted MLW.